Jirka-Mayer/BachelorThesis/thesis-text.md

 ## Extensibility

-There are many symbols that currently can be encoded, but not engraved (trills, accents, fermatas).
-These attachment symbols could be added relatively easily, in simmilar fashion to the way staccato dots and accidentals are rendered.
+Many symbols currently can be encoded, but cannot be engraved (trills, accents, fermatas).
+These attachment symbols could be added relatively easily, in a similar fashion to the way staccato dots and accidentals are rendered.

 The slur and beam rendering system could be improved to better mimic the real world.
 The concept of attachment points for slurs is a little bit too digital.
-It could be made more fuzzy.
-Also there are certain slur placements, that the current system does not render (like slur above a beam).
+It could be made fuzzier.
+Also, there are certain slur placements, that the current system does not render (like slur above a beam).
 This kind of extension should not require too much redesign of the system.

 It would be interesting to render tuplets.
 They are similar to beams and slurs in many ways.
-Also dynamics and hairpins are maybe even easier to add.
+Also, dynamics and hairpins are maybe even easier to add.
 But they cannot currently be encoded.

 Adding chords is an interesting problem, I think the current system architecture would make it quite difficult.
 The note canvas item would need to be entirely redesigned.